 Flourish Combines Personal Finance and GamificationBy Abhinav Bhat

-If money has ever been tight, or if you’ve felt buried under debt, you’ll know how hard it be to save under those circumstances.
+If money has ever been tight, or if you’ve felt buried under debt, you’ll know how hard it can be to save under those circumstances.
 Flourish Savings helps you save better, save more and have fun doing it; using both prize linked savings and gamification techniques to encourage users to develop better saving habits.
 I sat down with one of the company’s founders and Haas EWMBA ’18, Pedro Moura, to understand the story behind Flourish.

 Looking Out For The Little Guy